Red-Rapious/red-rapious.github.io/_posts/2023-08-10-genetic-snake-ai.md

 ---
 title: "Genetic Snake AI"
 tags:
+    - deep learning
-    - Machine Learning
+    - genetic algorithm
-    - Genetic Algorithm
+    - game ai
-    - Game AI
+    - rust
 ---

 An Artificial Intelligence to play the game Snake, using a Genetic Algorithm.